Aug. 15, 2016

 Chris is the Chairman of the Gourd for Guayaki Sustainable Rainforest Products, a Sebastopol-based importer and marketer of Guayaki Yerba Mate and other rainforest products.
 Guayaki grows its products sustainably within the South America's Atlantic Rainforest and currently sustains and/or restores nearly 20,000 acres of rainforest, 34 indigenous families and over 300 bird and mammal species.
 Chris earned a BA in Economics from Harvard University but quickly realized that economics conveniently forgot about sustaining the environment and protecting people.
 Through his experience with Guayaki and previously with Natural Flavors, a 100% organic, vegan restaurant that employed 25 people and 60 local farmers, Chris is finding that by recognizing common purpose, seemingly disparate groups can integrate social justice, environmental restoration and economic success.

-Janeen brings professional experience from both the business sector and the educational arena.
-As a junior high and high school teacher for seven years in Sonoma County public schools, she inspired a commitment to learning and sustainability in our youth.
-For the next decade she managed both Operations and Marketing/Communications at two Sonoma County locally owned companies.
-As a 2011 Fellow of the Leadership Institute for Ecology and the Economy, Janeen is impassioned in her work to increase the quality of life for all in Sonoma County.
-She is a managing member of Sustaining Technologies, LLC.
-You may also come across her wailing on her accordion around the county with the Hubbub Club street band.
+Janeen draws professional experience from both the business sector and the educational arena.
+Starting out as a junior high and high school teacher in Sonoma County public schools, she inspired a commitment to learning and sustainability in our youth.
+For the next decade she managed Operations and Marketing/Communications at two Sonoma County locally owned companies.
+Logging almost 10 years as GO LOCAL's Co-Manager and Board Member, she now serves as Executive Director.
+Also Manager of Sustaining Technologies, LLC, she works both organizations in tandem to develop programs and provide marketing consulting for locally owned businesses.
+Janeen also serves as a member of the Sonoma County Food System Alliance and is a 2011 Fellow of the Leadership Institute for Ecology and the Economy.
+You may also come across her wailing on her accordion around the county with the Hubbub Club street band and serves on the board of the nonprofit Hubbub Music Society.
 Contact: firstname.lastname@example.org

-Danielle is the Economic Development Manager for the City of Santa Rosa, the largest city in Sonoma County.
-Danielle has over 10 years of economic development experience with local municipalities and specializes in helping cities develop brand and identity programs that reflect the unique characteristics of the community she serves.
+Danielle is the Economic Development Manager for the City of San Rafael, the largest city in Marin County.
+Danielle has over 13 years of economic development experience with local municipalities and specializes in helping cities develop brand and identity programs that reflect the unique characteristics of the community she serves.
 Danielle has a full range of experience in conducting public outreach programs, building relationships with City Councils, boards, commissions, local businesses and residents towards the common goal of a healthy local economy.
 Danielle received a Bachelor of Arts degree in Business Administration and Entrepreneurship, with a Communications Minor from Concordia University, Irvine.
 Her specialties include: business administration, public policy, marketing, branding, public relations and public speaking.

 Matt Reynolds decided at an early age that through entrepreneurship he could directly help people improve their lives.
 Matt is President and Co-founder of Indigenous Designs Corporation, a leading premium organic apparel brand and producer of hand-crafted fair trade clothing.
 INDIGENOUS is a leading global, sustainable-fashion brand that has led the way in today’s eco-fashion world.
 The company is committed to supporting fair trade values and indigenous artisan communities, investing in natural and organic fibers and environmentally friendly dyes, and to spreading the beauty of handmade eco-fashion.